moka-guys/dnanexus_multiqc/README.md

 The outputs are placed in /QC/multiqc

 ## How does this app work?
-* The app parses the file names to determine if the samples are WES or custom panels.
+* The app parses the file names to determine if any of the samples are WES samples (Pan493).

- * If WES coverage is reported at 20X (Pan493)
+ * If yes, coverage is reported at 20X
- * If not WES coverage is reported at 30X
+ * Else coverage is reported at 30X

 ## What are the limitations of this app
 If the run is a mix of WES and non-WES coverage will be reported at 20X.
 The project which MultiQC is run on must be shared with the user mokaguys

 ## This app was made by Viapath Genome Informatics